 I know what my cost with Inbay is every month and regardless of how many calls come in.
 It enables me to manage my profitability and efficiency much better than if I was resourcing the Service Desk internally…Any way I can expand my MSP services but not take on significant variable cost is good.
 Partnering where you can control quality and meet your business objectives successfully is very desirable and I’ve been able to accomplish that by partnering with Inbay.

-And Eric Rockwell, President of centrexIT has also experienced the benefits:
+And Eric Rockwell, former President of centrexIT has also experienced the benefits:

 We don’t have to take on a huge payroll by employing new engineers.
 We simply increase the expenses with our partner as we grow.
 The new expense aligns with the new revenue so every new client we take on using Inbay’s services is profitable.